SurferFromOviedo/powerlog_workout_tracker/README.md

 ### **Workout Management**
 - Сreate and save workout sessions
-- Add, edit and delete custom exercises
+- Add, edit and delete exercises
 - Organize your workouts with editable templates

 ### **Statistics and Insights**